binpash/try/docs/try.1.md

 -L *LOWER_DIRS*

-: Specify a colon-separated list of directories to be used as lower directories for the overlay, formatted as "dir1:dir2:...:dirn".
+: Specify a colon-separated list of directories to be used as lower directories for the overlay, formatted as "dir1:dir2:...:dirn" (implies -n).

 ## Subcommands